nulltier/anzo.me/src/content/notes/types-are-painfuly-helpful.md

 }
 ```

-**What???** How it can be.
+**What?** How it can be.
 I see the `constructor` clearly.
 The `this.tooltip` set with a `TooltipInstance`.
 How on Earth it could be null.
-Hoow?!
+How?!
 You are kidding me, typescript, right?

 ```typescript
 // TooltipFacade.constructor
 this.tooltip = new TooltipLibrary(trigger, content, options);
 ```

 It took a lot of me on running in circles before typescript reached me with its warnings.
 We have hidden the runtime problem from the callers of our API.
-And that is why they will call the methods of our facade no matter what, do we have an element on a page or don't.
+And that is why they will call the methods of our facade no matter what, either we have an element on a page or we don't.
 And this is why typescript was trying to inform me about the problems.